Evidence-based Clinical Care: Complete Joint Replacement

 Baptist, South Miami, Doctors and West Kendall Baptist Hospitals

-Alexander van der Ven, M.D., indicated that neither he nor his spouse/partner has relevant financial relationships with commercial interest companies, and he will not include off-label or unapproved product usage in his presentation or discussion.
+Alexander van der Ven, M.D., faculty of this educational activity, has no relevant financial relationships with ineligible companies* to disclose and has indicated that the presentation or discussion will not include off-label or unapproved product usage.